 For me, I’d probably say that doggie is the position that can cause some pain.
 Because it’s deep, the chances of hitting a sensitive area are higher, but as I said, every woman is different.
 And whilst I’m saying that doggy style is prone to agonising my endometriosis, I’d also say that that’s because of the proportions of my partner.
 It could be a perfect position if the lady takes control for the very same reason as being on top.

 What would you say to women who have just been diagnosed with endometriosis?

 Firstly, I’d say that you are incredibly strong, and secondly, I’d tell you that there are so many ways around endometriosis to make life normal.
+It is absolutely possible to have sex with a bitch because I can attribute why i’m a bitch on my period to the condition of endometriosis!
 Exercise daily even when the pain hits – I know it’s the last thing you want to be doing, but it will help.
 Sex, as well, is a massive wave of pain relief and will make you feel better!
 Just make sure you take control until you find a position that is comfortable and pleasurable for you.
 You might get days where you feel un-sexy, but remember that Marilyn Monroe had endometriosis, and she was the sexiest woman alive!